-- Findable: easy to find for both humans and computers, with metadata that facilitate searching for specific datasets,
+- Findable: easy to find for both humans and computers, with metadata that facilitates searching for specific datasets,

-- Accessible: stored for long term so that they can easily be accessed and/or downloaded with well-defined license and access conditions (open access when possible), whether at the level of metadata, or at the level of the actual data,
+- Accessible: stored for the long term so that they can easily be accessed and/or downloaded with well-defined license and access conditions (open access when possible), whether at the level of metadata or at the level of the actual data,

 - Interoperable: ready to be combined with other datasets by humans or computers,